Skip navigation links

 • i.
 BadConstraints: Job constraints cannot be satisfied.
 You can put any constraints for the particular type of nodes, number of nodes, number of CPUs per node, etc. to control the way your jobs are executed.
 Check the job script to ensure the requested resources are available.

-3. Review the HPCC fairshare policy(link is external).
+3. Review the HPCC fairshare policy.
 If you find that your jobs are waiting in the queue longer than another user’s similar jobs, it may be due to your large resource usage recently.
 Users can find the FAIRSHARE contribution to a job priority by running command "sprio -u $USER" and compare the fairshare numbers.

 4. Here are some tricks that may lead jobs to be scheduled faster: